blue-blues/reason_data_gen/README.md

 # Mathematical Reasoning Data Pipeline

 A comprehensive pipeline for generating high-quality mathematical reasoning data using Chain-of-Thought (CoT) techniques and iterative self-improvement.
-This project enables the creation of step-by-step mathematical reasoning examples to enhance language model training, with support for multiple datasets and distributed processing.

 ## About